shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

   > [!NOTE]
   > If the inventory you are serving on is secure, then all tracking pixels must have a secure version.

-> [!NOTE]
+  >
   > **Creative Audit**
   >
   > If the creative you are attaching the pixel to has already been uploaded, attaching the pixel will cause the creative to be re-audited.
-> If you are uploading this creative for the first time, the pixel will be audited along with the creative.
+If you are uploading this creative for the first time, the pixel will be audited along with the creative.

 - To attach additional pixels that have been created on the Network or Advertiser level, click the **Add** button next to each of the pixels (in the **Available List**) you would like to attach.